ansys/pysam-sysml2/doc/source/index.rst

 PySam
-#########
+#####

-PySam provides a Python scripting interface for SysML2 models.
+PySam offers a Python scripting interface for working with SysML2 models.
-You can load models from any SysML2 tools who provide an implementation of the standard API.
+It enables loading models from any SysML2 tool that implements the standard API.
-The loaded model is mapped into Python object.
-So you can manipulate models, browse through them, edit them, and push the modification inside your modeling tool.
+Models are mapped to Python objects, allowing you to browse, edit, and synchronize changes directly with your modeling tool.

-This library intends to work first with `SAM <https://www.ansys.com/products/connect/ansys-system-architecture-modeler>`_, the SysML2 modeling tool of Ansys.
+This library intends to work first with `SAM <sam_presentation>`_, the SysML2 modeling tool of Ansys.

 .. only:: html

     .. grid:: 4

         .. grid-item-card:: Getting started :fa:`play-circle`
-            :link: getting-started/index
+            :link: getting_started/index
             :link-type: doc

             Get started with PySam!
 This section contains installation instructions and some simple examples.

         .. grid-item-card:: User Guide :fa:`compass`
-            :link: users/index
+            :link: user_guide/index
             :link-type: doc

             Comprehensive guide with examples, and best practices for using PySam effectively.

         .. grid-item-card:: API reference :fa:`file-lines`
-            :link: api-reference/index
+            :link: api/index
             :link-type: doc

             Full documentation for API references.